Prince Edward, Duke of Kent

 Edward had fourteen siblings:

-The infant prince was christened Edward Augustus after his paternal uncle Prince Edward, Duke of York and Albany who had died seven weeks before his birth.
+The infant prince was christened Edward Augustus after his paternal uncle Prince Edward, Duke of York and Albany who died seven weeks before his birth.
 His godparents were:

 Edward was first educated at home by the Rev. John Fisher (later Bishop of Exeter and then Bishop of Salisbury).
 He then went to study in Lüneburg and Hanover (both now in Germany) and in Geneva, Switzerland accompanied by his tutor Baron von Wangenheim.
 In 1785, Edward began his military training with the Hanoverian Guards and was appointed a colonel the next year at the age of 18.
 His military training in Hanover was not unusual as his father was also King of Hanover.
 In 1790, Edward arrived back in England without permission and his angry father immediately had him sent to serve in the 7th Regiment of Foot (Royal Fusiliers) in Gibraltar.

-While in Geneva, Edward became acquainted with Julie de Montgenêt de Saint-Laurent, who was his mistress from 1790 – 1818, and accompanied him wherever he went until when he married.
+While in Geneva, Edward became acquainted with Julie de Montgenêt de Saint-Laurent, who was his mistress from 1790 – 1818.
+Julie accompanied him wherever he went until when he married.
 After Edward’s marriage in 1818, Madame de Saint-Laurent went to Paris where she spent the rest of her life.
 There is no evidence that the couple had children, but several families in Canada have claimed descent from Edward and Julie.

 Julie de Montgenêt de Saint-Laurent; Credit – Wikipedia